 Why the Test is Performed

 CT rapidly creates detailed pictures of the sinuses.
 The test may diagnose or detect:

-This results from this test may also help your health care provider plan for sinus surgery.
+This results from this test may also help your provider plan for sinus surgery.

 Results are considered normal if no problems are seen in the sinuses.